kontent-ai/delivery-sdk-net/docs/upgrade-guide.md

-> [!WARNING]
-> This is primarily an AI generated guide and may contain incorrect suggestions.
-Better guide will be available along with production release.

 # Upgrade Guide: Migrating to Kontent.ai Delivery SDK 19.0

 This guide provides comprehensive instructions for migrating from the legacy Kontent.ai Delivery SDK (18.x) to the new 19.0 SDK.
 The new SDK features a modernized API with fluent query builders, integrated caching, Polly-based resilience, and improved type safety.